seedstack/website/content/docs/business/manual/factories.md

     SomeAggregate createFromName(String name);
 }
 ```

-{{% callout info %}}
-This interface must be co-located with the produced object.
-In the case of a factory producing an aggregate, the
-interface should be placed in the corresponding aggregate package.
-{{% /callout %}}

-Then implement this interface in a class extending {{< java "org.seedstack.business.domain.BaseFactory" >}}:
+Then implement this interface in a class extending {{< java "org.seedstack.business.domain.BaseFactory" >}}.
+If the
+implementation does not depend upon technical aspects like a library, put it in the same package as the interface, otherwise
+move the implementation in the infrastructure package:

 ```java
 public class SomeFactoryImpl extends BaseFactory<SomeAggregate> implements SomeFactory {